 7. Dental Varnishes and Coatings that Control Sensitivity

 There are a number of varnishes and other coatings that can be applied by a dentist to relieve sensitive teeth.
-A flouride varnish can be helpful in reducing tooth sensitivity.
-Application of flouride fills tiny holes in tooth enamel that can expose the teeth to temperature change and other irritants.
+Fluoride varnish can be helpful in reducing tooth sensitivity.
+The application of fluoride fills tiny holes in tooth enamel that can expose the teeth to temperature change and other irritants.
 There are other bonding agents and plastic sealant coatings that can be applied to strengthen enamel and dentin.
 Dentin is the bony tissue beneath the enamel.
 Ask your dentist about coating options for reducing sensitivity in teeth.